owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

   - ``patient.nii.gz``: nifti file containing the ct scan.
   - ``mask.nii.gz``: nifti file containing all annotations from radiologists.
   - ``mask_consensus.nii.gz``: nifti file containing the average annotation for radiologists.
 Used as ground truth for segmentation.

+### Troubleshooting

+While running ``download_ct_scans.py``, it may happen that the TCIA client stalls and that files stop being downloaded.
+In that case, you should kill the python process and run ``download_ct_scans.py`` again, with the same arguments.
+Files that were correctly downloaded will not be downloaded again.